-While working with the internals of PostgreSQL, it is helpful to be able to navigate around the source code quickly and look up symbols and definitions fast.
-I use VS Studio code for programming.
-However, finding definitions does not always work reliably, and the full-text search is slow and often returns many results and not the desired hot (e.g., a definition of a function).
-For a long time, I had the Doxygen build of PostgreSQL open in my browser.
-However, Doxygen is sometimes cumbersome to use and it only shows the current version of PostgreSQL.
+When working with the internals of PostgreSQL, it is helpful to navigate the source code quickly and look up symbols and definitions efficiently.
+I use VS Code for programming.
+However, finding definitions does not always work reliably, and the full-text search is slow and often returns too many results, missing the desired hit (e.g., the definition of a function).
+For a long time, I kept the Doxygen build of PostgreSQL open in my browser.
+However, Doxygen can be cumbersome to use and only shows the current version of PostgreSQL.
 Sometimes, the source code for an older version is needed.
-To solve these problems, I set up a local copy of the Elixir Cross Referencer.
+To address these issues, I set up a local copy of the Elixir Cross Referencer.

 The eBPF technology of the Linux kernel allows it to monitor applications with minimal overhead.
 UProbes can be used to trace the invocation and exit of functions in programs.
 Modern tools to observe databases (like pg-lock-tracer) are built on top of eBPF.
 However, these fully flagged tools are often written in C and Python and require some development effort.
 Sometimes, a ‘quick and dirty’ solution for a particular observation would be sufficient.
 With bpftrace, users can create eBPF programs with a few lines of code.
 In this article, we develop a simple bpftrace program to observe the execution of vacuum calls in PostgreSQL and analyze the delay.